justinarmstrongcreative/arrive.js/README.md

 # arrive.js
-A JavaScript plugin to detect and animate elements once they arrive on screen.
+Detect and animate elements once they arrive on screen.